Famous British People

 4. Tolkien became a Catholic in 1900, this caused a family rift with his Baptist relatives.

-5. Tokien remained a Catholic throughout his life.
+5. Tolkien remained a Catholic throughout his life.
 C.S.Lewis credits Tolkien with his decision to become a Christian in the 1930s.

 6. From his early teens, Tolkien invented several languages.
 Quenya became an important aspect of his middle earth Legendarium.
 In a letter published in Observer, 1981, Tolkien wrote: The stories were made rather to provide a world for the languages than the reverse.
 To me name comes first and the story follows.'